StrangeGirlMurph/obsidian-wikipedia-search/README.md

 3. Open the command pallet with `CTRL+P` and run `Search Articles`.
 4. Search for an article and select the one you're looking for.

+## Features

+- Linking Wikipedia articles in all languages.
+- Hyperlinking selected text.

 ## Demo

 Note: OBS didn't record the overlay dropdown menu in the settings.
 It's there when you use it.
 I promise :)